ryanwellsr/wellsrPRO/README.md

 ### Installing wellsrPRO on Excel 2010 and newer

 Installing wellsrPRO on Excel 2010 and newer:
-1) If you haven't done so already, unzip the wellsrPRO zip file to extract the contents
+1) If you haven't done so already, download wellsrPRO.xlam
 2) Open Excel
 3) Click the File tab
 4) Click Options
 5) Click the Add-Ins category on the left bar of the Excel Options Dialog Box
 6) In the Manage box near the bottom, click Excel Add-ins, and then click Go.
 The Add-Ins dialog box appears.
 7) Click Browse
-8) Navigate to the directory where you extracted wellsrPRO.zip
+8) Navigate to the directory where you downloaded wellsrPRO.xlam
 9) Select wellsrPRO.xlam, and then click OK.
 You may be asked to copy the add-in to your local Microsoft AddIns directory.
 This is optional.
 10) Make sure the checkbox next to "wellsrPRO" is checked, then click OK.
 11) If the add-in keeps disappearing when you restart Excel, follow the directions at the top of this file